-errors regarding the activity gap (e.g., Orphanides 2002, Romer and Romer 2002, or Romer 2005) - cannot fully explain FOMC policy during that time period.
+The continuity of FOMC behavior between the MBM and VGB periods sheds some light on the origins of the Great Inflation and suggests that much previous work, imposing a priori gaps on the data, may have come to erroneous conclusions about FOMC behavior in the 1970s.
+In particular, our results imply that the "ideas" hypothesis - that FOMC errors in the 1970s were due to erroneous beliefs about the structure of the economy, particularly conceptual or measurement errors regarding the activity gap (e.g., Orphanides 2002, Romer and Romer 2002, or Romer 2005) - cannot fully explain FOMC policy during that time period.
 Our forecasting results further imply that the "poor inflation forecasts" hypothesis also fails to explain FOMC behavior.
 Hence, taken together, our results suggest that policy preferences - possibly driven by political pressures - are far more likely to be the central explanation of the Great Inflation.

 Economic theory often suggests that decision-makers distinguish between fluctuations with different degrees of persistence.
 The relatively straightforward technique used here illustrates how one can easily test this hypothesis - even in settings where (as here) feedback is likely, so that ordinary spectral analysis is inappropriate.
-This methodological innovation can lead to sharp new insights about the process generating such data, whereas ordinary time-series techniques (in either the time domain or the frequency domain) would both fail to reliably uncover features of this nature in the data-generating process, and yield distorted inference results for having glossed over them.
+This methodological innovation can lead to sharp new insights about the process generating such data, whereas ordinary time-series techniques (in either the time domain or the frequency domain) would both fail to reliably uncover features of this nature in the could be a small weight on inflation stabilization and a drifting inflation target does not seem so far-fetched" (p.
+213).

+data-generating process, and yield distorted inference results for having glossed over them.
 Any empirical finding of persistence-dependence deriving from the new econometric methodology used here is very clearly interpretable in intuitive economic terms.
 This methodology is therefore particularly well suited to guiding the construction of deeper and richer structural model specifications for the economic processes underlying the data-generating mechanism whose properties have been thus unveiled.